dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 regions and read and write operations have a region as part of their effect.
 Then a sequence of read operations, for example, can capture which regions were read before and after every operation.

-{>> I think you should remove the part about session types.
-It's a distraction. <<}
-Another powerful application of polymonads is encoding of *session types*.
-Session types allow to express a very important nowadays notion of communication between different parties by capturing a communication protocol in types \cite{SessionTypes}.

 ### Eff programming language